 The ArcGIS platform offers a number of desktop and browser-based applications that can save your business time and money.
 Visit Esri's Apps for Everyone website for detailed descriptions and instructions for accessing these applications and more.

-The following matrix indicates version support between ArcMap and Portal for ArcGIS:
+The following matrix indicates version support between ArcMap and ArcGIS Enterprise: